bloc97/CrossAttentionControl/README.md

 # Cross Attention Control with Stable Diffusion
-Unofficial implementation of "Prompt-to-Prompt Image Editing with Cross Attention Control" with Stable Diffusion
+Unofficial implementation of "Prompt-to-Prompt Image Editing with Cross Attention Control" with Stable Diffusion, some modifications were made to the methods described in the paper in order to make them work with Stable Diffusion.

 Paper: https://arxiv.org/abs/2208.01626